jonra1993/fastapi-alembic-sqlmodel-async/README.md

 - [x] Add static server with nginx
 - [x] Add basic RBAC (Role base access control)
 - [x] Add sample heroes, teams and groups on init db
+- [x] Add cache configuration using fastapi-cache2 and redis
+- [ ] Install pg_trgm by code and add a query for smart search of users by name
 - [ ] Add Enum sample column
 - [ ] Add jsonb field on table sample
 - [ ] Add AuthN and AuthZ using Keycloak